 - Choose the artwork that needs to be scaled.

 - Activate the free transform tool or the selection tool.

-- Next, pull the bounding box handle until you find the object has reached the desired size.
+- Next, pull the bounding box handle until the object has reached the desired size.

 You can further manipulate the scaling controls by:

-- Holding the shift key to uniformly transform the item.
+- Holding the shift key to transform the item uniformly.

-- Press the Alt key or the option key to start scaling from the canter.
+- Press the Alt or option keys to start scaling from the canter.

-In Adobe illustrator strokes and effects are not transformed by default.
-For that, you no need to change some settings.
-Go to the edit option and from the drop-down list choose preferences.
-Next, select the general option and choose scale strokes and effects.
-You can also use the transform panel in order to scale objects depending on your project.
+In Adobe Illustrator, strokes and effects are not transformed by default.
+For that, you do not need to change some settings.
+Go to the edit option and choose preferences from the drop-down list.
+Next, select the available Option and choose scale strokes and effects.
+You can use the transform panel to scale objects depending on your project.
 Now you can change the reference point by pointing to the point and dragging it.
-For resetting the reference point, just double click it.
+For resetting the reference point, double-click it.

-By reading this article, you might have understood the benefits that Free Transform tool brings to the table.
-It is a real time saver and brings the desired results into your works with ease.
-If you are not familiar with the tool, practice applying it and discover a new way of doing things in Illustrator.
+By reading this article, you might have understood the benefits that the Free Transform tool brings to the table.
+It is a real time saver and easily gets the desired results into your work.
+If you are unfamiliar with the device, practice applying it, and discover a new way of doing things in Illustrator.